Melonai/Miniature/README.md

 # ◕ Miniature

-Miniature is designed to be a simple and fun Discord bot made in JDA to be used in conjugation with other bot to achieve a more well-rounded server experience.
+Miniature is designed to be a simple and fun Discord bot made in JDA to be used in conjugation with other bots to achieve a more well-rounded server experience.

 ### Features